JRichm/artistlinq/README.md

 http://artistlinq.com/

 View artwork or publish your own!
-Art-Station offers a clean and interactable platform for artists to showcase their work, take commissions, and talk to fans.
+ArtistLinq offers a clean and interactable platform for artists to showcase their work, take commissions, and talk to fans.

 # Key Features

 ### Artwork Showcase

-- Art-Station allows artists to effortlessly display their artwork.
+- ArtistLinq allows artists to effortlessly display their artwork.

 ### Tagging System

-- To enhance discoverability, ArtStation employs a comprehensive tagging system.
+- To enhance discoverability, ArtistLinq employs a comprehensive tagging system.
 Artists can add relevant tags to their posts, making it easy for users to explore specific themes, styles, or genres.

 ### Engagement Options

-- ArtStation encourages meaningful interactions through comments, enabling users to share their thoughts, constructive feedback, and encouragement.
+- ArtistLinq encourages meaningful interactions through comments, enabling users to share their thoughts, constructive feedback, and encouragement.

 - Users can express their appreciation for an artwork by liking it.
 This feature helps artists gauge the popularity and impact of their creations.